lorangpi/lorangpi/README.md

 - 🔭 I’m currently working on Hybrid Planning and Learning Techniques for agents to accomodate open-world scenarios.
 - 👯 I’m always eager to collaborate with peers on similar research topics.
-- 📫 How to reach me: via email (pierrick.lorang@gmail.com)
+- 📫 How to reach me: via email (pierrick.lorang@gmail.com / pierrick.lorang@tufts.edu)
 - 😄 Pronouns: he/him

 <!--